Sony is one of my favorite brands, and they have some great lenses for landscape photography.

 The lens does feature image stabilization; it’s helpful and works silently.

-It responds well when manually focus, and the autofocus system works silently, and fairly quickly, and accurately.
+It responds well when manually focused, and the autofocus system works silently, fairly quickly, and accurately.

 Another good news is that we don’t see much focus breathing going on as we change focus.